cymacos/hello-world/README.md

 # hello-world
-First repo to test Github
+First repo to test Github and to learn github.